meta-is-beta/horadric-helper/README.md

 ## Item config

 When library is loaded it will register global object called `HoradricHelper`.
-You can use `HoradricHelper.applyConfig` method to load either single `config` object or array `config` objects.
+You can use `HoradricHelper.applyConfig` method to load either single `config` object or array of `config` objects.

 _In the future there will be diffrent configs for diffrent games, following configs are for Path of Exile only._